numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

-The large need to solve these issues has driven the scientific community to create work-arounds in multiple projects implementing physical units as an array-like class instead of a datatype, which would be a more natural solution.
+The large need to solve these issues has driven the scientific community to create work-arounds in multiple projects implementing physical units as an array-like class instead of a datatype, which would generalize better across multiple array-likes (Dask, pandas, etc.).
-Similarly, Pandas has made a push into the same direction and undoubtedly the community would be best served if such new features could be common between NumPy, Pandas, and other projects.
+Already, Pandas has made a push into the same direction with its extension arrays [pandas_extension_arrays]_ and undoubtedly the community would be best served if such new features could be common between NumPy, Pandas, and other projects.

 Scope
 ^^^^^

-This NEP proposes to move ahead with Phase I (see Implementation section), and start approaching Phase II without the creation of any new public API.
+This NEP proposes to move ahead with Phase I (see Implementation section), and start working on Phase II without the creation of new public API or using private, underscored names which must be changed in the future.
-Initially, this will have little or no effect on users, but provides the necessary ground work for incrementally addressing all parts of Phase II with exact details being decided in followup NEPs.
+Initially, this will have little or no effect on users, but provides the necessary ground work for incrementally addressing all parts of Phase II with details being decided in followup NEPs or discussions.

 The implementation of this NEP and the following changes in Phase II are expected to create small incompatibilities (see backward compatibility